BKWLD/shopify-gtm-instrumentor/README.md

 }
 ```

-If `enableCheckoutEcommerceProperties` was set to `true`, the dataLayer will also include:
+If `enableCheckoutEcommerceProperty` was set to `true`, the dataLayer will also include:

 ```js
 {